msbelaid/LivingRoom/README.md

 ## `@SelectableWhere`
 Use this annotation to generate your own `SELECT` query.
-This annotation takes three parameters
+This annotation takes three parameters:
-* `methodName`: the name of generated method in the components.
+* `methodName`: the name of the generated method in the components.
-* `where`: the `WHERE` clause in the select query, can also add other requirements as `ORDER BY` ans `LIMIT`
+* `where`: the `WHERE` clause in the select query, can also add other requirements as `ORDER BY` and `LIMIT`.
-* `params`: the parameters of the generated method
+* `params`: the parameters of the generated method.

-Here is an example using this annotation
+Here is an example using this annotation.
 ```java
 @SelectableWhere(methodName = "getArchived", where = "isDeleted = 1")
 @SelectableWhere(methodName = "getDateRange",